Yoshiplayr/creativecode/screensaver/README.md

 Below is the link to the final product: https://editor.p5js.org/Yoshiplayr/full/pSCyaTNSV
 I also uploaded the images used in the screensaver to the github folder here.

+I also quickly created a version that scales, aptly named teddiescaling.js also in the folder, though it doesn't work as well due to the one with specific parameters being built specifically for a screen of that size